yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 ## Overview

-- This example demonstrates how to deploy vLLM with P/D disaggregation using Llama-70B with example best practics.
+- This example demonstrates how to deploy Llama-70B using vLLM's P/D disaggregation support with NIXL.
 - This "path" has been validated on an 8xH200 cluster with infiniband networking.

 > WARNING: We are still investigating and optimizing performance for other hardware and networing clusters.